tomwechsler/Ethical_Hacking_and_Penetration_Testing/Ethical_Hacking/Definition.md

-# What is Ethical hacking?
+# What is Ethical Hacking?

 **From EC-Council:**
 The Certified Ethical Hacker (C|EH) credentialing and provided by EC-Council is a respected and trusted ethical hacking course in the industry.